chunlinxuizz/PolymerTC/README.md

 sbatch run.slurm
 # Note that the Slurm script should be modified to accommodate your High-Performance Computing (HPC) system.
 ```
 After completing the GROMACS calculations, a geometry file named `npt-equial_pbcatom.gro` will be generated, Use this file, along with the toplogical files located in the `force_fields` folder, to generate LAMMPS data files using the [`GRO2LAM`](https://github.com/hernanchavezthielemann/GRO2LAM) code.
-The expected runtime for this example is approximately 5 hours on an *x86-64, 2.5 GHz, 64 cores* computer.
+The expected runtime for this example is approximately 5 hours on an *x86-64, 2.5 GHz, 64-cores* computer.

 ### 2. Calculate thermal conductivity
 ```